enthought/trait-documenter/README.rst

 Installation
 ------------

-Developments versions can be found in `github <https://github.com/enthought/trait-documenter.git>`_.
+Developments versions can be found at https://github.com/enthought/trait-documenter.

 The package requires a recent version of  *sphinx*, *traits* and *astor* to function properly.